 The contract for sale must be prepared by the property owner's solicitor (as per existing onsite auctions).
 This will then be made available for bidder access upon the bidder’s confirmation of registration to bid.

 The document must be an original contract, not a draft contract and must have all documentation up to date and ready for exchange of contracts with a potential bidder.Ask a Question

-Sale Ezy, offers all selling users (agents or property owners) the opportunity to list a property until sold.
-Agents and owners can take advantage of our unique online Auction platform, and our 'Best Offer' platform that can be used until the property is sold.
+Sale Ezy, offers all sellers (vendors and their representing agents) the opportunity to list a property until sold.
+Agents can take advantage of each stage of our unique progressive format auction until the property is sold.

-After an auction, ‘Best offer’ continues displaying the property and allows potential buyers to submit offers for consideration, with contracts sent to all parties upon acceptance of an offer.
-You can leave a property on ‘Best offer’ for as long as you choose, and you can also select to try 'Best Offer' prior to the auction start date (in fact, we'd recommend it!).
+After final call, if the property is not sold, best offer continues displaying the property and allows potential buyers to submit offers for consideration, with contracts sent to all parties upon acceptance of an offer.
+You can leave a property on best offer for as long as you choose, and you can also select to try best offer prior to the final call start date (in fact, we'd recommend it!).

-A successful sale comes down to a lot of factors – ensuring an accurate and competitive price (which is why we ask you get an independent valuation or provide comparisons), a robust marketing process, and a simple sales process (that’s where our platform comes in).
+A successful sale comes down to a lot of factors – ensuring an accurate and competitive price, a robust marketing process, and a simple sales process (that’s where our platform comes in).
 We want to ensure all agents and owners successfully sell listed properties, and our bidders find the perfect property, so we are here to help as much or as little as you require.Ask a Question

 Do I need a pest and building inspections conducted on my property?